Language-Research-Technology/ldaca-website/content/news/posts/ldaca-metadata-ecosystem-eresearch-2022/index.md

 [RO-Crate] is a linked-data metadata system which allows discovery metadata (Who, what where) based on the widely adopted Schema.org vocabulary to be seamlessly integrated with more discipline-specific metadata.
 RO-Crate uses metadata profiles to provide guidance for packaging resources for particular disciplines and purposes.

 In this presentation, we will introduce a RO-Crate metadata profile for language data which extends the core RO-Crate standard with new vocabulary terms adapted from pre-linked-data discipline-specific metadata efforts, particularly the Open Language Archives Community (OLAC) standards.
 The profile has English-language guidance on how to structure collections of resources in a repository with links between them, such that they can be indexed and displayed via {{< glossary_link display="APIs" id="api" >}} and search/browse portals.
-The profile is also implemented as a series of machine-readable profiles for the Describo Online metadata description system.
+The profile is also implemented as a series of machine-readable profiles for the {{< glossary_link display="Describo" id="describo" >}} Online metadata description system.

 We will demonstrate current ways of describing items in a variety of languages and modes (spoken, written and signed), from a large set of heterogeneous language resources held by PARADISEC and LDaCA.
 We will also show how to access them via {{< glossary_link display="API" id="api" >}} calls and a search portal, and how resources may be stored in simple storage systems using the {{< glossary_link display="Arkisto" id="arkisto" >}} platform (a set of standards and principles).